-Thats the other thing I really loved about working within this app was the communication part of it.
+That’s the other thing I really loved about working with this app was the communication part of it.
 The chat is awesome and I loved coordinating this sale transaction.

 I knew immediately what wanted to do with it.
 It was actually inspired by a project that I showcased in my recent post 15 DIY Projects to Make Your Home Look More Expensive On a Dime.

 - Marble DC Fix Contact Paper.
 I spent about $8 a roll on mine and purchased 2 rolls.

 - Squeegee – The one pictured is what we use in the TV industry to apply decals and graphics on the set.